webiny/Framework/src/Webiny/Component/Crypt/README.md

 Crypt Component
 ===============
 The `Crypt` component provides methods for generating random numbers and strings, also, password hashing and password hash verification and methods for encryption and decryption of strings.

-The component uses MCRYPT_DEV_URANDOM for providing randomness.

-For mixing seeds we use a basic combination of `mt_rand`, `shuffle` and `str_shuffle`.

-Password hashing and validation if done using native `password_hash` and `password_verify` methods.
-Encoding and decoding is done using `mcrypt_encrypt` and `mcrypt_decrypt` methods.

-Notice:
-This class will provide the necessary security for most your day-to-day operations, like storing and verifying passwords, generating random numbers and strings, and also basic encryption and decryption.
+Internally it uses cryptographically secure methods.

+**Disclaimer:**
-The library has been tested, but not reviewed by a security expert.
-If you have any suggestions or improvements to report, feel free to open an issue.
+The library was not reviewed by a security expert.

-If you require a more advanced library for generating higher strength random numbers, we suggest you use, or create a driver for, [ircmaxell/RandomLib](https://github.com/ircmaxell/RandomLib).

 Install the component